Balete tree

-The balete tree (also known as balite or baliti) are several species of the trees in the Philippines from the genus Ficus that are broadly referred to as balete in the local language.
-A number of these are known as strangler figs wherein they start upon other trees, later entrapping them entirely and finally killing the host tree.
-Also called hemiepiphytes, initially, they start as epiphytes or air plants and grow several hanging roots that eventually touch the ground and from then on, encircling and suffocating the host tree.
-Some of the baletes produce an inferior quality of rubber.
-The India rubber plant, F. elastica were earlier cultivated to some extent for rubber.
-Some of the species like tangisang-bayawak or Ficus variegata are large and could probably be utilized for match woods.
-The woods of species of Ficus are soft, light, and of inferior quality, and the trees usually have ill-formed, short boles.
+The baleté tree (also known as balité or baliti) are several species of trees in the Philippines from the genus Ficus, which are generally referred to as balété in Filipino.

+A number of these are strangler figs, as they germinate upon other trees, before entrapping their host tree entirely and eventually killing it.
+Consequently the young plants are hemiepiphytes, i.e. epiphytes or air plants that grow several hanging roots which eventually touch the ground and take root.
+Some baletes produce natural rubber of an inferior quality.
+The Indian rubber tree, F. elastica, was formerly cultivated to some extent for rubber.
+Some of the species like tangisang-bayawak or Ficus variegata are large and could probably be utilized for match wood.
+The wood of Ficus species are soft, light, and of inferior quality, and the trees usually have ill-formed, short boles.